 So we knew who was making the tea for the next two days, but we wanted to play the third game.
 So we continued as we had with the first two – carefully, cautiously and giving as little away as possible.
 And then we ran into an issue – neither of us could go.
 We were both stuck and we weren’t anywhere near running out of tiles.
 We had consider other options.
 We could both replace all of our tiles and try to continue with new letters; it’s the obvious thing to do and sensible at that point.
 Instead we decided to see what we could each do with what we had collectively.
 We both showed our tiles to see whether the other could see a word somewhere.
 And we could.
 We also decided that if we wanted to continue enjoying the game we would need to open the board up by both being willing to take risks that allowed some space for the other to play.
 So we did that as well.
 We were still playing against each other, but we had shifted our mindset so that we could both continue enjoying the game.
 Because that was the whole reason for playing – to enjoy our evening together.

 It really made me think about how many other situations I choose to see in a competitive way.
 What might I gain if I looked at them differently?
 What if I looked at them not as a threat but as an opportunity?
 What if I thought about the bigger goal, as well as my own?

 There’s nothing wrong with competing, or winning – but everyone losing makes little sense.

 It’s not that I haven’t been taught or read about this before.
-My training as a Cognitive Hypnotherapist made me understand the importance of looking at things in a different way, and has been a part of many philosophies and approaches, from the Stoics onwards.
+My training as a therapist made me understand the importance of looking at things in a different way, and has been a part of many philosophies and approaches, from the Stoics onwards.
 But this experience really brought it home to me.